qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/simulator.rst

 The Simulator needs the following external resources to run:

 * Java Runtime Environment: Version 1.6 is known to work
-* `Selenium RC <http://seleniumhq.org/download/>`__: The required components are selenium-server.jar and selenium-java-client-driver.jar.
-Versions 1.0 up to and including 2.0a5 are known to work.
+* `Selenium Server (Standalone) and Selenium for Java (Selenium Java bindings) <http://code.google.com/p/selenium/downloads/list>`_: **Version 1.0.3 is recommended.** Version 2.0b3 has problems using Internet Explorer as a test browser.
-* `Mozilla Rhino <http://www.mozilla.org/rhino/download.html>`_: Versions 1.7R1 and later.
+* `Mozilla Rhino <http://www.mozilla.org/rhino/download.html>`_: Version 1.7R1 or later.

-The Selenium Client Driver (selenium-java-client-driver.jar) and Rhino (js.jar) archives must be located on the same machine as the application to be tested.
+The Selenium Client Driver (selenium-java-<version>.jar) and Rhino (js.jar) archives must be located on the same machine as the application to be tested.

-The Selenium Server (selenium-server.jar) can optionally run on a physically separate host (see the Selenium RC documentation for details).
+The Selenium Server (selenium-server-standalone-<version>.jar) can optionally run on a physically separate host (see the Selenium RC documentation for details).
 The qooxdoo user extensions must be located on the same machine as the server (see below).

 Generator Configuration
 =======================

-Unlike other framework components, the Simulator isn't ready to run out of the box: The application developer needs to specify the location of the required external libraries (Selenium's Java Client Driver and Mozilla Rhino).
+Unlike other framework components, the Simulator isn't ready to run out of the box: The application developer needs to specify the location of the required external libraries (Selenium's Java bindings and Mozilla Rhino).
 This is easily accomplished by redefining the *SIMULATOR_CLASSPATH* macro (in the applicaton's config.json file):

 ::